runtimerevolution/revent-api/README.md

     2. In your vscode, go to settings and search for python interpreter

     3. Now select to use a specific path and use the one you just copied
     Press Enter and you'r done!
-Now vscode will use this version.
+Now vscode will use this one.

 - You can now start using the project, but wait! don't go!
 Now we have our virtual environment
   ready, but do you really want to keep activating it everytime you join the project?
-  Lets take a look on how we can automate this and make sure that we use the correct versions each time we are in a new project.
+  Let's take a look on how we can automate this and make sure that we use the correct versions each time we are in a new project.
   Let me introduce you to a new section.

-### Nice to have
+### Nice to Have

 Well, hello there!
 If you are looking for automation, you have come to the right place!

-#### direnv
+#### Direnv

 Looking for a way to start your venv by doing... nothing!?
 I know i know, it looks almost like magic.
 Let me tell you about direnv

 - direnv will load and unload a virtual environment everytime we enter or leave the folder
   How do we install it?
-Lets take a look.
+Let's take a look.

-    1. Lets start by creating an empty file called .envrc
+    1. Let's start by creating an empty file called .envrc

     2. Now we can download direnv [here](https://direnv.net/docs/installation.html)

     3. Hook it into your shell like [this](https://direnv.net/docs/hook.html)

     4. Alright and finally add the following to your .envrc:

         `layout pyenv 3.10.4`
         Note: Everytime you edit your .envrc file direnv will ask you to give permission by typing:
         `direnv allow`

+    5. ***Important: Now that you changed for direnv replicate the python interpreter change that you did in poetry section***

-    5. Reload your shell and you'r set!
+    6. Reload your shell and you'r set!
 Now you can leave your folder and come back inside to test if .direnv will show up (thats your new venv).
     Everytime you go into or out of your project folder .direnv will activate or deactivate!

-***Important: Now that you changed for direnv replicate the python interpreter change that you did in poetry section***

-## How to run
+## How to Run

 To run, you can start by putting on some comfortable shoes and then... im just kidding, im just kidding!
-Lets start with the prerequisites and then move onto the action.
+Let's start with the prerequisites and then move onto the action.

 ### Prerequisites - Install [docker](https://docs.docker.com/get-docker/)

 If you have this one already, you can jump to the next section (Running the project)

-### Running the project
+### Running the Project

 *Now, how can we run the app?*